 2.3 This is a matter of imputing meaning to a document or documents.

-A letter or other kind of document takes meaning from the mind being cast on it and the questions that are asked of it.
-And, while a capacious memory helps in this, a process of thorough and systematic recording of information is essential.
-The main components are as follows, with a screenshot of the recording form WWW uses shown here.
+A letter or other kind of document takes meaning from the mind being cast on it and the questions being asked of it.
+And, while a capacious memory helps in this, the thorough and systematic recording of information is essential.
+The main components are as follows, with a screenshot of the first page of the database recording form that WWW research uses shown here.

 2.5 Meta-data, document basics – For each document, record its specific reference number, its date of writing, who it is from, who it is to, where it was written and (if available) where it was sent from and to, and the broad reason why it was written.
 Be systematic and consistent about recording such things, for this is what is known as ‘meta-data’, and it contains the information needed for referencing a document in a report, thesis or publication and also for retrieving the document from the archival system on a later occasion.
 NB.
 It helps to set up a simple form with suitable headings in a word-processing file and to copy and paste this many times, so that the same information is recorded for everything read.
 An ordinary spreadsheet is not really suitable for this, as additional information will also be recorded (see below) and this may be too lengthy, and so the alternative to a word-processing file is likely to be a database.